Making you more employable

 As a Course Rep you will also receive recognition of your voluntary position as a Course Rep on your Higher Education Achievement Report (HEAR) at UG level which can be an invaluable way to highlight your extra-curricular activities to employers.
 For your role to be recognised on your HEAR you must:

-- Be elected your peers
+- Be elected by a majority of your peers

-- Attend Course Rep training
+- Attend Course Rep training or online training

 In your role you are also eligible to be awarded Bronze, Silver or Gold Course Rep status, the Undergraduate Course Rep of the Year (one in each faculty), Placement Rep of the Year, Postgraduate Taught Rep of the Year and Postgraduate Research Rep of the Year.